A Good Day at the Thrift Store – Wool Sweaters

 store felted wool sweaters

-If you are just starting to explore the world of FELTED WOOL SWEATERS and you don’t have a big surplus YET, just find a nice bin with a lid to keep your sweaters in.
+If you are starting to explore the world of FELTED WOOL SWEATERS and don’t have a big surplus YET, just find a nice bin with a lid to keep your sweaters in.

 BUT, if you have been into this for a bit, you most likely have several sweaters of many colors kicking around.